• Skip to main content

 And finally, a command center is only as successful as the team that works in it.
 And successful team members need to be comfortable to be effective.
 As a result, one of the biggest complaints of technicians in a variety of command centers is fatigue and physical ailments from sitting at poorly designed consoles with inappropriate seats.
 So, optimizing body position and reducing visual and workflow obstruction are the keys to an ergonomic workspace.
 Make this a priority in the design phase.

 In conclusion, designing a command center that works for your business is the goal of our expert team.
-Find out more by getting in touch with an expert at Fountainhead Control Rooms today.
+Find out more by getting in touch with an expert at Fountainhead Control Rooms today at (404) 990-3748.

 Reader Interactions